How to be a good ClimateWatcher

 ClimateWatch is interested in the behaviour of a species as well as its location.
 Watch for species that are doing something particularly different to what you would normally see.
 For example, looking for swooping or nesting behaviour in the Australian magpie (Cracticus tibicen), which only happens during breeding season.

 Alternatively if you have a ClimateWatch species that you see all the time (like in your backyard), record an observation every couple of weeks, to get an idea of changes throughout the year.

-Do your best to submit a photo with each sighting.
-Make sure it is your own photo, not a friend's or one from the Internet.
+Photos are required on all app sightings to assist us in validating data for use in scientific research.
+If uploading sightings via the website, make sure it is your own photo of that sighting, not a friend's or one from the Internet.
 ClimateWatch is only interested in wild animals, so please do not submit any sightings of caged birds.

 The perfect ClimateWatch photo is a close up of the species.
 For trees, this means a picture of the leaves or seeds, so our species experts can verify what you've seen.
 For animals, try to zoom in or get close to the species before taking the shot.
 Make sure you stay safe though!